Sacramento Forearm Fracture Lawyer

 One of the types of fractures seen in personal injury cases in California is forearm fractures.
 The forearm is comprised of two bones, that being the ulna and the radius.
 In most forearm fracture cases in adults, both bones are broken.
 A fractured forearm can happen near the elbow at the proximal (top) end of the bone, in the middle of the forearm, or near the wrist at the distal (farthest) end of the bone.

 A fracture of the forearm can lead to emotional, physical, and financial consequences.
 That is why it is helpful to contact an experienced personal injury attorney for assistance.
 Retaining legal representation is essential for seeking financial compensation from difficult insurance companies representing at-fault parties.
-Our law firm has helped injured parties and their families obtain a fair recovery in their forearm fracture cases since 1982.
+Our California law firm has helped injured parties and their families obtain full compensation in their forearm fracture cases since 1982.
 To learn more about how we can help you, contact us today to schedule a free case evaluation.How Does a Forearm Break?

 According to OrthoInfo of the American Academy of Orthopedic Surgeons (AAOS), there are several ways in which the bones of the forearm can break.
 The bone can either break into several fragments or crack just slightly.
 Conversely, the broken pieces of bone may be far out of place or line up straight.